-FAST-1.0 includes fuel models for uranium dioxide (UO_2) , mixed oxide fuel (MOX), integral fuel burnable absorber (IFBA) and gadolinia doped fuel $(UO_2-Gd_2O_3)$, and cladding models for Zircaloy-2, Zircaloy-4, M5TM, ZIRLO[®], and Optimized ZIRLOTM.
-For scoping studies, FAST has been updated with properties for accident tolerant fuel (ATF) candidate claddings (FeCrAI and HT-9) as well as metallic fuels (U-Pu-Zr).
+FAST-1.1 includes fuel models for uranium dioxide (UO2), mixed oxide fuel (MOX), integral fuel burnable absorber (IFBA) and gadolinia doped fuel (UO2-Gd2O3), and cladding models for Zircaloy-2, Zircaloy-4, M5, ZIRLO, and Optimized ZIRLO.
+For scoping studies, FAST has been updated with properties for accident tolerant fuel (ATF) candidate claddings (FeCrAl and HT-9) and cladding coatings (Cr and CrN) as well as metallic fuels (U-Pu-Zr).
 Other code improvements include an Excel-based input generator, an Excel-based plot routine, and the ability to bias model predictions for uncertainty analyses.

-1.2 Limitations of FAST-1.0
+1.2 Limitations of FAST-1.1

-The FAST-1.0 code has inherent limitations.
+The FAST-1.1 code has inherent limitations.
 The major limitations are as follows:

-- The code is limited to modeling fuel consisting of UO2, UO2-(<10 [wt%] PuO2)(MOX), and UO2-(<10 [wt%] Gd2O3) (UO2-Gd2O3) pellets in zirconium alloy cladding with a gas gap under LWR and heavy water reactor (HWR) conditions from standard temperature and pressure (STP) up to pressurized water reactor (PWR) operating conditions.
-Some additional fuel, cladding, and coolant materials are available [Geelhood et al., 2020] but have not been validated and additional model changes may be required to accommodate them. - 2.
-The code has been validated up to a rod-average burnup of 62 [GWd/MTU], although the code should give reasonable predictions for burnup beyond this level for some parameters.
+- 1. The code is limited to modeling fuel consisting of UO2, UO2-(<10 wt% PuO2) (MOX), and UO2-(<10 wt% Gd2O3) (UO2-Gd2O3) pellets in zirconium alloy cladding with a gas gap under LWR and heavy water reactor (HWR) conditions from standard temperature and pressure (STP) up to pressurized water reactor (PWR) operating conditions.
+Some additional fuel, cladding, and coolant materials are available [Geelhood et al., 2022a] but have not been validated and additional model changes may be required to accommodate them. - 2.
+The code has been validated up to a rod-average burnup of 62 GWd/MTU, although the code should give reasonable predictions for burnup beyond this level for some parameters.
 Also, the code is not validated beyond the fuel or cladding melting temperature.
 If melting of the fuel or the cladding occurs, the code will stop. - 3.
 The thermal models of the code are based on 1-D radial heat flow.
 This assumption is valid for modeling a typical fuel rod (i.e., with a large length-to-diameter ratio).
 Similarly, the FGR models are based on steady-state and slow power ramp data and do not reflect release rates expected for rapid power changes.
-Therefore, under normal operation analysis, time steps should be no less than 0.1 [day] but no greater than 50 [days].
-When modeling transients or power ramps, the FGR model will not allow for re-solutioning of the gases. - 4.
-Only small cladding deformations (<5% hoop strain) are meaningfully calculated.
+Therefore, under normal operation analysis, time steps should be no less than 0.1 day but no greater than 50 days.
+When modeling transients or power ramps, the FGR model will not allow for re-solutioning of the gases.

+- 4. Only small cladding deformations (<5% hoop strain) are meaningfully calculated.
 All of the thermal and mechanics modeling assumes an axisymmetric fuel rod with no axial constraints.
 These assumptions are reasonable for modeling an LWR fuel rod. - 5.
 The code's ability to predict cladding strains resulting from pellet-cladding mechanical interaction (PCMI) has been assessed against power ramp data.
-FAST has been found to slightly overpredict cladding strain up to a burnup of about 65 [GWd/MTU].
-The limited high burnup data suggests that FAST may underpredict the cladding strain during power ramps at very high burnup (i.e., < 65 [GWd/MTU]) for hold times greater than 30 [minutes].
+FAST has been found to slightly overpredict cladding strain up to a burnup of about 65 GWd/MTU.
+The limited high burnup data suggests that FAST may underpredict the cladding strain during power ramps at very high burnup (i.e., > 65 GWd/MTU) for hold times greater than 30 minutes.